rasmusnuko/SMC0/README.md

 ## Key Elements
 #### **Synth engine**
-We will start out using sampled based synthesis.
-This has been based on trying to have a less CPU intensive synth engine.
+We use sample based synthesis, due to possibilty to have a less CPU intensive synth engine.

 The form of synthesis might be changed over time, if another alternative turns out to be more effective and realistic.